TruCol/Solidity-Forge-Template/README.md

 <img src="Images/laser_eyes_3.jpg" alt="A description of the image content"
 style="display:block;float:none;margin-left:auto;margin-right:auto;width:50%">

-This is a starter pack for Solidity development, with:
+This is a template for Solidity development aimed at the strictest quality compliance settings, with:

 - Dedicated Slither & SolHint pre-commit configs for `src/` and `test/` files.
 - Automatic code coverage badge that is computed by GitHub CI.
 - Fuzz testing example.
-- (Optional) Fuzz run logging.
+- Fuzz run logging.
 (This feature is not yet natively supported (as of 2024-06-04) so I built a hacky workaround).
 - Code/Branch coverage using LCOV.
 - Automatically generated documentation.

-It is aimed to adhere to the strictest quality compliance settings (I could find).
  To start your own Solidity project, just fork it and start building.

 ## Deployment Prerequisites